seqan/seqan3/doc/tutorial/alphabet/index.md

 Proteins consist of one or more long chains of amino acids.
 The so-called primary structure of a protein is expressed as sequences over an amino acid alphabet.
 The seqan3::aa27 alphabet contains the standard one-letter code of the 20 canonical amino acids as well as the two proteinogenic amino acids, a termination symbol and some wildcard characters.
-For details read the \ref aminoacid page.
+For details read the \ref alphabet_aminoacid page.

 ## Structure and quality alphabets